CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week4.md

 UPDATE table_name SET column1 = value1, column2 = value2, ...
 WHERE condition; -- Update data in a table
 DELETE FROM table_name WHERE condition; -- Delete data from a table
 ```
-Now that we have warmed up our fingers with some psql commands lets proceed and
+Now that we have warmed up our fingers with some psql commands lets proceed.